gregorygaines/bitfields-rs/README.md

 A bitfield can be constructed using the `new` and `new_without_defaults` constructors.
 The former initializes the bitfield with default values, while the latter initializes the bitfield without default values, except for padding fields which always keep their default value or 0.

+A bitfield can also be constructed using a fluent builder pattern using the `<Bitfield>Builder::new` and `<Bitfield>Builder::new_without_defaults` constructors.
+They operate the same as the `new` and `new_without_defaults` constructors.

 ```rust
 use bitfields::bitfield;